-You have a time and duty commitment when you sign up for the Air National Guard that can include one or more active duty deployments, in addition to one weekend each month and two weeks each year.
+You have a time and duty commitment when you sign up for the Air National Guard that can include one or more active-duty deployments, in addition to one weekend each month and two weeks each year.
 In addition to a high school diploma or GED, you'll also be required to receive basic training and a varied amount of career training, depending on your job.
-Employment opportunities vary, but appear very favorable for translators and interpreters.
+Employment opportunities vary but appear very favorable for translators and interpreters.

-Members of the Air National Guard can choose from more than 200 careers, including broadcast journalist, aircraft loadmaster and cryptologic language analyst.
+Members of the Air National Guard can choose from more than 200 careers, including a broadcast journalist, aircraft loadmaster and cryptologic language analyst.

 |Required Education||High school diploma or GED|